alexohneander/IndoorGPS/README.md

 IndoorGPS
 =========

-via Estimote Beacons, Position Calculating
+via Estimote Beacons, Position Calculating.
+But i have one Problem, the signal from Estimote Beacons are to low and crab!

+Feel free and Program a IndoorGPS System with Wifi or what ever!

 Logic
 =========